rabellan/Group6_FinalProject/README.md

 **Overview**

-This project aims to predict real estate prices for rentals and sales using data analysis and machine learning, employing linear regression and random forest algorithms.
-It utilizes two datasets, one for rentals and one for sales, and includes a comparison model for price estimates based on specific criteria.
+The last phase aimed to predict real estate prices for rentals and sales using data analysis and machine learning, employing linear regression and random forest algorithms.
+It utilized two datasets, one for rentals and one for sales, and includes a comparison model for price estimates based on specific criteria.

 Analysis revealed a positive but weak correlation between rental prices and property size, bedrooms, and bathrooms, indicating these factors modestly influence rental prices.
 However, it also notes that external factors like neighborhood and city location play significant roles in determining rental rates.